-[Episcopal News Service] Although in-person worship is off the table for most Episcopalians this year, there are a variety of options are available to participate in the familiar liturgical rituals of Christmas.
+[Episcopal News Service] As the Omicron variant continues to disrupt the holiday season, a variety of options are available to participate in the familiar liturgical rituals of Christmas.
 Whether your parish is doing its own virtual service or not, here are some options that anyone with Internet access can participate in.
 All events listed are free to view online, unless specified otherwise.
+All times are local.

 On Dec.
-25 at noon, organists Thomas Sheehan and George Fergus present a program of festive Christmas music on the cathedral’s Great Organ.
+25 at 1:30 p.m., organists Thomas Sheehan and George Fergus present a program of festive Christmas music on the cathedral’s Great Organ.
 Registration is required but free (though donations are welcome).

-The seat of the Diocese of California will stream its Christmas pageant, featuring hymns, photos of families and children around the world and narration from Bishop Marc Andrus, from 11 a.m.-noon PST (2-3 p.m.
-EST) on Dec.
-24. Then, from 7:30 to 8:30 p.m., tune in to the Christmas Eve Eucharist with a sermon from Bishop Andrus and your favorite Christmas hymns with the cathedral choirs and Christmas orchestra.
+The seat of the Diocese of California’s beloved Christmas pageant, featuring performances by children and narration from Bishop Marc Andrus, from be available to watch on YouTube starting at 11 a.m.
+Pacific on Dec.
+24. The Christmas Lessons & Carols service, featuring hymns sung by the Cathedral Choir of Men and Boys, will stream at 4 p.m.
+Then, at 7:30 p.m., tune in to the Christmas Eve Choral Eucharist with a sermon from Bishop Andrus and your favorite Christmas hymns with the cathedral choirs and Christmas orchestra, or the Midnight Mass Choral Eucharist at 10:30 p.m.

 On Christmas Day, the festive Nativity Eucharist takes place at 11:15 a.m., followed by another live compline service at 8 p.m.

-The Episcopal university in Sewanee, Tennessee, presents its 61st annual lessons and carols service as a prerecorded video, available to watch any time here.
+The Episcopal university in Sewanee, Tennessee, presents its 62nd annual lessons and carols service as a pre-recorded video, available to watch any time.

 The cathedral’s virtual offerings on Dec.
 24 include a Rite II Eucharist service at 4 p.m.
-CST with a living nativity scene, La Santa Eucaristía Rito II en español at 6 p.m., another Rite II Eucharist at 8 p.m. and a Rite I Eucharist at 11 p.m., as well as a Rite I Eucharist at 10 a.m.
+Central, La Santa Eucaristía Rito II en español at 6, another English Rite II Eucharist at 8 p.m. and a Rite I Eucharist at 11 p.m., as well as a Rite I Eucharist at 10 a.m.
 Dec.
 25.

-For those who treasure the Anglican choral tradition and high liturgy, this Manhattan church, famous for its choir of men and boys, will celebrate a Solemn High Eucharist of the Nativity (Rite I) at 6 p.m.
-EST Dec.
-24 sung by the boys choir, and another at 10 a.m.
+For those who treasure the Anglican choral tradition and high liturgy, this Manhattan church, famous for its choir of men and boys, will livestream its Festival of Nine Lessons and Carols at 4 p.m.
+It will then celebrate a Solemn Eucharist of the Nativity sung by the choir at 10:30 p.m and another at 11 a.m.
 Dec.
-25 sung by the men.
-There will also be Rite II Eucharist services at noon Dec.
-24 and Dec.
 25.

-Through the Diocese of Pennsylvania’s partnership with the Episcopal Diocese of Jerusalem (a province of the Anglican Communion), congregations in Philadelphia and Bethlehem present their 14th annual Simulcast Christmas Service.
-Hear familiar carols and readings in Arabic and English and a special Christmas homily from the archbishop of Jerusalem, the Most Rev. Suheil Dawani.
-The hourlong service is available to enjoy any time here:
+Through the Diocese of Pennsylvania’s partnership with the Diocese of Jerusalem in the Episcopal Church in Jerusalem and the Middle East (a province of the Anglican Communion), the Philadelphia Episcopal Cathedral and the Christmas Lutheran Church in Bethlehem, Palestine, present their 15th annual Simulcast Christmas Service.
+Hear familiar carols and readings in Arabic and English and a special Christmas homily from Bishop Sani Azar of the Evangelical Lutheran Church in Jordan and the Holy Land.
+The hourlong service is available to enjoy any time.